moviemasher/moviemasher.js/dev/documentation/overview/rendering.md

 - [[ImageSequenceOutput]]: multple image files, one for each frame
 - [[WaveformOutput]]: a single image file, representing audio visually

-Each [[RenderingOutput]] will return a different [[RenderingDescription]] for the same [[Mash]] content.
+Each [[RenderingOutput]] will return a different [[MashDescription]] for the same [[Mash]] content.
 For instance, one returned by an [[AudioOutput]] will only describe a range of its audible content while one from an [[ImageOutput]] will only describe its visible content at a single point in time.
 A [[VideoOutput]] will return one describing a range of both, with the visible content potentially broken up into smaller chunks.
-To accommodate all these cases, the [[RenderingDescription]] can contain:
+To accommodate all these cases, the [[MashDescription]] can contain:

 - a single [[CommandDescription]] object, describing the audible content
 - multiple [[CommandDescriptions]] object, describing the visual content
-- a single [[RenderingCommandOutput]] object that specifies output options
+- a single [[OutputOptions]] object that specifies output options

 The [[CommandDescription]] object structure closely matches FFmpeg's command line options and as such can contain: